tanveerahmed9/Obsidian-notes/ResiliencyinAzure/Manage traffic in Azure/Azure Traffic Manager.md

 **I will also cover this on how we can create the same infratsruture through terraform in CI/CD for folks who have basic hands on in terraform  **

-**Nested Traffic Manager profiles**

-The example we saw had the routing method based on priority , however there are several scenarios where we need to combine one or more routing methods available at our disposal .

-Below are some examples of nested traffic profiler,